-Whatever changes come for social media will make big changes for the online landscape and for marketers in general.
+Whatever changes come for social media they will make big changes for the online landscape and for marketers in general.
 It is important that you keep up with what changes are happening and be flexible enough in your marketing plans to adapt to them.
 You don’t want to be the person who is just getting on Facebook after years of it being the next disruptor.

 This article originally appeared in CodeFuel.

 This article was written by Jonny Rosen from Business2Community and was legally licensed through the NewsCred publisher network.